‘Vanderpump Rules’: Jax Taylor’s Girlfriend Brittany Cartwright Debuts Blonde Hair On Instagram [Photo, Video]

 “Wow You look absolutely stunning!
 LOVE IT!” added another.

-Cartwright also shared another photo of her hair but due to the lighting of the image, her blonde highlights weren’t as visible.
+Cartwright also shared another photo of her hair, but due to the lighting of the image, her blonde highlights weren’t as visible.

 For the majority of the time fans have known Cartwright, she’s been sporting dark blonde hair.
 However, in throwback photos of the longtime reality star, she’s been seen with bright blonde hair.

 Brittany Cartwright has been starring on Vanderpump Rules since Season 4 when she moved from her home in Kentucky and traveled to Los Angeles to move in with Jax Taylor.
-Since then, the couple has been chronicling their relationship journey with their fans and followers on the Bravo TV reality series and their spinoff show Jax and Brittany Take Kentucky, which is set in Cartwright’s hometown.
+Since then, the couple has been chronicling their relationship journey with their fans and followers on the Bravo TV reality series, and their spinoff show Jax and Brittany Take Kentucky, which is set in Cartwright’s hometown.

 Around the time Cartwright debuted her new look to fans, her hairstylist, Bradley Leake, shared a video of the coloring process.